Wyattari/VRSmoothCamUnity/README.md

 <sup>(no smoothing)</sup>

 The VR Smooth Camera is a simple in-editor tool that allows you to achieve clearer, more cinematic footage for flat screen sharing of VR content.
-This also allows you to adjust camera settings without affecting the player's perspective, so in-game hands won’t be cropped out of 16:9 captured footage.
+This also allows you to adjust camera settings without affecting the player's perspective, like widening the field of view so in-game hands won’t be cropped out of 16:9 captured footage.

 ![](03_SmoothDamp_WiderFOV_LockedZ.gif)